amigos-dev/aws-step-activity/README.md

 License
 -------

-secret-kv is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-The license applies to this file and other files in the [GitHub repository](http://github.com/sammck/secret-kv) hosting this file.
+aws-step-activity is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The license applies to this file and other files in the [GitHub repository](http://github.com/amigos-dev/aws-step-activity) hosting this file.

 Authors and history
 ---------------------------

-The author of secret-kv is [Sam McKelvie](https://github.com/sammck).
+The initial author of aws-step-activity is [Sam McKelvie](https://github.com/sammck).
+It is maintained by [amigos.dev](https://amigos.dev).